 (2) The policies and procedures must meet the following requirements:

-(a) Districts shall make efforts to identify students from ethnic minorities, students with disabilities, and students who are culturally different or economically disadvantaged.
+(a) Districts shall use research based best practices to identify students from under-represented populations including: ethnic minorities, students with disabilities, students who are culturally and/or linguistically diverse, or economically disadvantaged.

 (b) A team shall make the final decisions on the identification of students using the information collected under paragraphs (c) and (d) of this section.
 No single test, measure or score shall be the sole criterion.
 A record of the team's decision, and the data used by the team to make the decision, shall become part of the education record for each student considered.